Strong Passwords - Guidelines

 3. Create a unique password for each account.

-Never share them with anyone, including your supervisor.
+• Never share them with anyone, including your supervisor or family members.

 5. Never use public computers to log in to your online accounts.

-Tools and resources to help you create strong passwords
+Tools and resources to help you create, manage and monitor your password

 Use a password manager